pooyanazad/AnsiblePower/README.md

 ## Features

 ### 1. Homepage
-- Lists available Ansible playbooks
+- Lists available Ansible playbooks on "PLAYBOOKS_DIR" path
 - Buttons to:
   - **Run**: Executes a playbook and shows the output
   - **Show**: Displays the content of a playbook